bids-apps/BrainSuite/README.md

 Questions about usage can be submitted to http://forums.brainsuite.org/.
 Issues or suggestions can be directly submitted as an issue to this Github Repository.
 For full documentation on the BrainSuite BIDS App, please visit https://brainsuite.org/BIDS/.
-For full documentation on the BrainSuite BIDS App, please visit https://brainsuite.org/BIDS/.

 ## Acknowledgments
 This project is supported by National Institutes of Health grants R01-NS074980, R01-NS121761, and R01-EB026299.